newsgac/platform/README.md

 ## Run flask web app locally

-You might want to run flask outside of Docker (because it is e.g. easier to attach a debugger).
+You might want to run flask outside of Docker (because it is e.g. easier to attach ws debugger).

 1. Follow `Setup Instructions for DOCKER` instructions so that all services are online (Mongo, RabbitMQ, FROG, celery workers).

-2. Set up a virtual environment and install the requirements:
+2. Set up ws virtual environment and install the requirements:

    ```
    pip install -r requirements.txt